Milwaukee Road: Bankruptcies

-The company scarcely had a chance for success before the Great Depression hit.
+The reorganized company scarcely had a chance for success before the Great Depression hit.
 Despite innovations such as the famous Hiawatha high-speed trains that exceeded 100 mph, the railroad again filed for bankruptcy in 1935.
 The Milwaukee Road operated under trusteeship until December 1, 1945.

-During WWII the CMSt.P&P sponsored one of the Army's MRS units the 757th Railroad Shop Battalion.
+During World War II, the CMStP&P sponsored one of the U.S. Army's MRS units, the 757th Railroad Shop Battalion.

 Postwar

 The Milwaukee Road enjoyed temporary success after World War II.
 Out of bankruptcy and with the wartime ban on new passenger service lifted, the company upgraded its trains.
 The Olympian Hiawatha began running between Chicago and the Puget Sound over the Pacific Extension in 1947, and the Twin Cities Hiawatha received new equipment in 1948.
 Dieselisation accelerated and was complete by 1957.
 In 1955, the Milwaukee Road took over from the Chicago and North Western's handling of Union Pacific's streamliner trains between Chicago and Omaha.The whole railroad industry found itself in decline in the late 1950s and the 1960s, but the Milwaukee Road was hit particularly hard.
 The Midwest was overbuilt with a plethora of competing railroads, while the competition on the transcontinental routes to the Pacific was tough.
 The premier transcontinental streamliner, the Olympian Hiawatha, despite innovative scenic observation cars, was mothballed in 1961, becoming the first visible casualty.
 The resignation of President John P. Kiley in 1957 and his replacement with the fairly inexperienced William John Quinn was a pivotal moment.
 From that point onward, the road's management was fixated on merger with another railroad as the solution to the Milwaukee's problems.

 Railroad mergers had to be approved by the Interstate Commerce Commission, and in 1969 the ICC effectively blocked the merger with the Chicago and North Western Railway (C&NW) that the Milwaukee Road had counted on and had been planning for since 1964.
 The ICC asked for terms that the C&NW was not willing to agree to.
 The merger of the "Hill Lines" was approved at around the same time, and the merged Burlington Northern came into being.